Maths

 Here at HCPS we have fostered an environment where Maths is fun and it is OK to be ‘wrong’ because the journey to finding an answer is most important.
 The impact of our Mathematics curriculum is that children understand the relevance of what they are learning in relation to real world concepts.
 Children are increasingly becoming more and more: fluent in the fundamentals of mathematics; able to reason mathematically (verbally and articulately, pictorially and in written form) by following a line of enquiry, conjecturing relationships and generalisations; and are able to solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication.

 Our Maths books are packed with a range of activities showing evidence of fluency, independent reasoning and collaborative problem solving.
 Children’s understanding is broadened via ‘deep dive bubbles’ which allow children to reason and solve problems.
 All feedback and intervention evidence the support given to children so that they are able to strive to be the best mathematicians they can be and ensuring a greater proportion of children are on track.
-The gaps in learning after Covid-19 were highlighted and non-negotiables for each year group were created based on ‘the basics’ and are being used throughout lessons and within interventions.
+Gaps in learning are highlighted and shared with each Math planner to help inform each year group’s future planning.

 Children explore and choose the equipment they need to help them to learn along with the strategies they think are best suited to each problem.
 Our school standards are high, leaders monitor the effectiveness of teaching frequently through: